-When a 99 inch supply pipe ruptured, over 30 homes in the area of San Carlos Autopan suffered from the flooding, also affecting 13 municipalities and 14 of Mexico City's boroughs
+When a 99 inch supply pipe ruptured, over 30 homes in the area of San Carlos Autopan suffered from flooding, which also affected water supply to 13 municipalities and 14 of Mexico City's boroughs

 60131160.
 México, 31 Ene.
 2016 (Notimex- Especial).- La noche del sábado se restableció la operación de la línea 2 del acueducto del Sistema Cutzamala y con ello inició el envío de más de ocho mil litros de agua potable por segundo al Valle de México, informó la Conagua.NOTIMEX/FOTO/ESPECIAL/COR/HUM/, photo: Notimex

 The State Water Commission of Mexico (CAEM) restored 100 percent of the pipelines sending water to the 13 municipalities that were affected by the Cutzamala system failure.When a 99 inch supply pipe ruptured, over 30 homes in the area of San Carlos Autopan suffered from the flooding, also affecting 13 municipalities and 14 of Mexico City's boroughs, where drinking water supplies may have been disrupted.[caption id="attachment_13841" align="alignright" width="300"] Workers repair one of the 99 inch supply pipelines at the Cutzamala aquifer.